Strong travel growth

-The economies of the CIS region grew moderately in 2011.
-GDP expanded at a rate of 3.8 percent in 2012, slowing from a 5.0 percent rate in 2011.
-Overall, regional growth is expected to continue, with GDP averaging 3.4 percent annual growth over the next 20 years.
-Russia's economy continues to be the region's largest, accounting for more than 70 percent of the region's GDP in 2012.
-The economies of Ukraine and Kazakhstan follow Russia in size.
+The economies of the CIS are expected to continue to expand, with GDP growing 3.3 percent annually over the next 20 years.
+Russia's economy continues to be the region's largest, accounting for nearly 75 percent of the region's GDP in 2013.
+The economies of Ukraine and Kazakhstan follow that of Russia in size.

-The Russian Transport Ministry's Federal Air Transport Agency reported that the number of passengers carried by Russian airlines rose to 74.0 million in 2012, an increase of 15.5 percent compared to 2011.
-Over the next 20 years, Boeing forecasts that air traffic to and from the CIS region will grow at a rate of 4.4 percent annually.
+The Russian Transport Ministry's Federal Air Transport Agency reported that the number of passengers carried by Russian airlines rose to nearly 85 million in 2013, an increase of 14.2 percent compared with 2012.

 International traffic is expected to grow at an annual rate of 4.6 percent, nearly doubling over the next 20 years, as market regulation liberalizes.
 Airlines will need 180 widebody airplanes to handle the increased traffic.
 The new airplanes will help the region's airlines increase their international footprint.
 Within the region, traffic is expected to grow 4.3 percent, creating a need for 990 single-aisle airplanes.
 Although the region's fleet continues to grow, 52 percent of new airplane deliveries will be to replace older airplanes as they retire from the fleet.
 New airplanes, such as the 737 MAX and the 787 Dreamliner, are more efficient than the airplanes they replace, so overall fleet efficiency will improve.